 Floods caused by Netravati River

 The marine life of this river is valuable for fishing.
-As estimated, 7 lakh farmers have grown paddy fields on the 35,000 hectares of land near Netravati River.
+As estimated, 7 lakhs farmers have grown paddy fields on the 35,000 hectares of land near Netravati River.
 Also, the bed of the river serves as the source of sand, which is characteristically smooth.
 This sand is further utilized for construction purposes.

 Ecological Crisis Faced by Netravati River

-.
-This project would divert more than 24 tmcft of water from Netravati to the districts above, at an estimated cost of more than Rs.8, 000 crores.
+This project would divert more than 24 TMC. ft of water from Netravati to its surrounding dry districts at an estimated cost of more than Rs.8, 000 crores.
 But experts did not consider this plan to be viable.
-According to their analysis and estimation, the river is a living thing and its movement to another direction will impact the environment as it is against the natures laws.
+According to their analysis and estimation, the river is a living thing and its movement to another direction will impact the environment as it is against the nature’s laws.
 More specifically, the marine life of the river may be endangered, due to the reduction in the amount of freshwater outflow and the resultant decline of nutrients flowing into the sea.

 Deliberate changes in the course of the river may also adversely affect the contiguity of rainforests in Western Ghats.
 Fortunately, some opposition was raised against hydro electric projects on Netravati River, but Yettinahole project could not be stopped from being executed.
 On March 3, 2014, Karnataka Chief Minister K. Siddaramaiah had laid the foundation stone of this project despite the widespread protests by the locals and Dakshina Kannada industry bodies.